Genel Energy

-Genel Energy plc is publicly listed exploration and production oil company, listed on the London Stock Exchange.
-The company owns an interest in the Tawke production sharing contract in the Kurdistan Region of Iraq, as well as licences in Somaliland, Morocco and Oman.
-The Company has offices in London, Istanbul, Erbil and Hargeisa, and the registered office of the parent company is in Jersey.
+Genel Energy plc is a publicly listed exploration and production oil company, listed on the London Stock Exchange.
+The company owns an interest in the Tawke production sharing contract in the Kurdistan Region of Iraq, as well as licences in Somaliland and Oman.
+The company has offices in London, Istanbul, and Hargeisa, and the registered office of the parent company is in Jersey.